richafnu/Viva/Viva/glint/setup/always-on-surveys.md

 ## Potential use cases

 Always-On surveys should pair with the timing of an event, initiative, or situation that your organization wants feedback on.
-Manage your communication strategy to clarify why the feedback is requested, how it's used, and when employees can see results.
+Manage your communication strategy to clarify why the feedback is requested, how leaders use it, and when employees can see results.

 > [!NOTE]
 > Always-On surveys don't include a Communications section or send any notifications to users.
 Viva Glint Admins handle Always-On survey notifications outside of the platform.